J-1 Visa Industrial Hygienist Jobs

 Does the two-year home residency requirement affect industrial hygiene J-1 placements?

 It can.
 If your home country government funds your exchange, if industrial hygiene appears on the Exchange Visitor Skills List for your country, or if your program is government-to-government, you will likely be subject to the two-year home residency requirement under INA Section 212(e).
-This bars you from changing to H-1B or adjusting status without first obtaining a waiver.
+This bars you from changing to H-1B visa or adjusting status without first obtaining a waiver.
 Confirm your status with the designated sponsor before accepting any offer.

 Can an industrial hygienist on a J-1 Trainee visa work across multiple employer sites?